 Our program is ACGME Accredited.
 We offer a one year training program, with an option for additional years of training in research and scholarly activities.

 Clinical services place emphasis on primary care, chronic disease management and transitions of care.
 Clinical services encompass the spectrum of:

 - Palliative care and hospice

 - Subacute rehabilitation

-Participation in geriatric research is integral to the program.
-Research and scholarly activities include:
+Options for geriatric research and scholarly activities include:

 - Animal Models

 - Health Services Research

 - Medical Education, Economics, and Ethics